About Genetic Counseling

-After reviewing this history, the genetic counselor may recommend genetic testing for one or more cancer predisposition syndromes, such as Hereditary Breast and Ovarian Cancer Syndrome (caused by mutations in the BRCA 1/2 genes).
+After reviewing this history, the genetic counselor may recommend genetic testing for one or more cancer predisposition syndromes, such as Hereditary Breast and Ovarian Cancer Syndrome.
 If you are found to carry a mutation in a gene associated with a cancer predisposition syndrome, you and your medical team can work together to form a more personalized treatment and management plan.

 How would carrying a gene mutation change my treatment and management?

 Individuals who test positive for certain genetic mutations can take preventive actions to reduce their risk of developing cancer, in some cases by as much as 90%.
 These actions include more aggressive screening beginning at younger ages, preventative surgeries and chemoprevention (taking drugs known to reduce the risk of developing cancer).
-For women who are fighting breast cancer or who have survived the disease, genetic test results may change their treatment options and/or their post-treatment screening recommendations, for not only breast cancer, but possibly other cancers as well.
+For women who are fighting breast cancer or who have survived the disease, genetic test results may change their treatment options and/or their post-treatment screening recommendation – for not only breast cancer – but, possibly, other cancers as well.

 What would this mean for my family members?